Commissioners approve design fees for new Election Commission offices - NewsBreak

 Goodwill home office moving to Stone Drive property

-KINGSPORT — Goodwill Industries of Tenneva Inc. is growing and needs more space, so it has sold its current headquarters and is moving to a new one.
-On Wednesday, Oct.
-19, the regional Goodwill sold the current home office located at 2017 Brookside Lane to Rich Lort.
-Goodwill plans to renovate a part of the Goodwill property located at 2745 East Stone Drive.
+KINGSPORT — Goodwill Industries of Tenneva Inc. is growing and needs more space, so it has sold it current headquarters and is moving to a new one.
+On Wednesday, the regional Goodwill sold the current home office located at 2017 Brookside Lane to Rich Lort.
+Goodwill plans to renovate a part of its property at 2745 E. Stone Drive.

+Will County Commissioners Force the Closure of Brights Zoo for a Bitcoin Mine Operation

+A proposed settlement with Red Dog Technologies and the Washington County Commission could have the Bitcoin mining operation in Telford relocated to the Washington County Industrial Park.
+The Washington County Industrial Park is just over two miles from Brights Zoo.

 Comments / 0